 The disclosure of the project information as identified above will be the responsibility of the CSR Manager of RSWE.
-The disclosure process will take place in August 2020 for a duration of 60 days.
+The disclosure process will take place 2024.

 7 MONITORING AND REPORTING PROCESS

 The monitoring and documentation of SEP activities will be the responsibility of the CSR Manager (whom will also act as the CLO) and HSSE Manager to cascade messages from engagements with national and regional stakeholders, and this specific responsibility will include: